MattCSmith/Project-365/README.md

 #### **Project:** Challenged.Dev - Next.js Frontend
 Another day with limited time.
 Continued on the challenge page, with a bit of luck I will have a bit more time tomorrow to complete the page.

+## Day 116
+#### **Project:** Challenged.Dev - Next.js Frontend
+After loading more challenges into Contentful to get a better idea of the design, I noticed a bug in the dynamic rendering of the challenge pages.
+In which only the first challenge entry in Contentful is displayed regardless of the selected challenge.
+After some experomenting and doc reading I think I misunderstood the getStaticProps and getStaticPaths.
+Ran out of time to fix it today, will hopefully fix this tomorrow.